Table of Contents

-In this article, we are going to explore the different pieces of equipment you will need to properly play the electric guitar.
+This Killer Rig article will explore the different pieces of gear needed to properly play the electric guitar.

 Equipment Needed to Play Electric Guitar

-To get started playing the electric guitar in a way that keeps it motivating and exciting, you will need the right equipment.
+To get started playing the electric guitar, you need equipment.
 This consists of a number of items to amplify the guitar and provide the right volume and tone.
-Some can be optional, like the tuner, depending on your experience level.
+Some are optional, like the tuner, depending on your experience level and if you have one that you use online.

 So what do you need for an electric guitar?
-To make it work properly and have the best electric guitar setup for beginners, you will need these items:
+To make it work properly and have the best electric guitar setup for beginners, you will need these items listed below.

 And while we say the tuner can be optional, we still suggest you get one, especially if you are new to the guitar.

 The first and most obvious piece of equipment needed to play is an electric guitar.
-There are many different types and styles of electric guitars on the market made by some great brands, so it’s important to do your research to find the one that is right for you.
+There are many different types and styles of electric guitars on the market.
+All made by some great brands, so it’s important to do your research to find the one that is right for you.

 If you are a beginner, it might be a good idea to purchase a used guitar, so you don’t have to invest as much money.
 But if that’s not a concern, then we do recommend a brand-new guitar that is of high quality.